 Semester 1 | Study period 1

 - You will get an up-to-date view on theatre and dance theory.

 - You will explore the performative, social and material turn in contemporary performance, and learn how a dramaturge is able to create those connections.

 - In addition, you will train academic skills in a Research Lab course.

 - You will choose two electives, and continue the Research Lab.

 - You can choose courses of our Master’s programme, like Expanding Performance, where we explore relations between theatre studies and other fields of research, such as science or law.

 - In our other elective course, you will learn how to provide artistic feedback, how to create a dramaturgical context for theatre and dance, and explore relations between dramaturgy and curating.
 You can also choose selective courses of related Master’s programmes.

 Semester 2 | Study period 3 and 4

-The second semester comprises a research internship and the Master’s thesis.
+The second semester comprises the Master’s thesis and a research internship.
 Here you can specialise in your own subject, like intermedial performance installations, music theatre, youth theatre or urban dance.